Florida Property Insurance Market

 The chart below displays information about the performance of Florida domestic property companies.
 The orange bar depicts the domestic industry's underwriting gain or loss.
 The blue bar indicates the domestic industry's net income.
 The blue line indicates the average combined ratio.

-Data as of October 10, 2024.
+Data as of July 2026.
 Data is from statutory financial statements submitted to the National Association of Insurance Commissioners.
 Citizens Property Insurance Corporation data is not included.

 Loss Reserve Development